Useful Notes / British Businesses

 - Bradford & Bingley - Former building society that demutualised, nationalised following the credit crunch and then picked up by Santander for a song (less its toxic assets, which remained with the UK government).

 - HSBC - bought out Midland Bank in 1991 and relocated its headquarters to Canary Wharf in London.
 While by some measures the biggest bank in the world, HSBC is probably the smallest of the big four banks in terms of the UK market; as its original name—the Hong Kong and Shanghai Bank—suggests, it actually does most of its consumer banking in East Asia (it is still the largest bank in Hong Kong, with a rather famous Norman Foster-designed headquarters).
 P. G. Wodehouse worked for it as a young man.
+The Midland Bank was famous for its golden griffin logo and its long-dead slogan "The Listening Bank", as well as sponsoring and therefore having its logo all over the god game Theme Park for god only knows what reason.
 Also includes...

 - First Direct (marketed as first direct) is a subsidiary of HSBC (from the Midland Bank days) and was the first bank in the UK to operate solely via the telephone (and later the Internet).
 Renowned for its customer service.